sgong-pdftron/stranger-docs/android/tools/customize-tool-style.md

 resource name: `R.array.signature_colors`

 ### Sticky note icons
 Used for selecting icons for [StickyNote](https://www.pdftron.com/pdfnet/mobile/docs/Android/pdfnet/javadoc/reference/com/pdftron/pdf/annots/Text.html) annotation.
-For each annotation icon, it stores two identical icons, one for filling color, the other one for outline.
+For each annotation icon, it stores two identical icons, one for filling color, and the other for outline.

 ![icon-picker](./img/note-icon-picker.png)